-Caroline teaches level 1 and 3 classes at this time.
+Caroline teaches Advanced Beginning and level 3-4 classes at this time.
 She strives to work her knowledge of the body and enthusiasm for body mechanics seamlessly into her teaching.

 Denise’s yoga practice began in Berkeley, CA at a climbing gym.
 She had to search for a while before finding Gudmestad Yoga, and once here, she knew she was “home.”
 When Denise started her first teacher training program, she just wanted the knowledge for her personal yoga practice.
 But she went on to earn her 200-hour teaching certification in 2018 at the Lundberg Yoga School teacher training program, and continued there to receive her 300-hour and Alignment Based Yoga certifications in 2020.

 Her teaching experience includes volunteering with Living Yoga to teach trauma-informed yoga, which is just one of the ways she enjoys giving back to the community.
 She has also taught at her local gym, an assisted living unit, and private clients.
 Denise began teaching at Paxson Yoga Center in Fall 2020, after several months of internship here.